-Fulfilling product orders by yourself first and foremost gives you more control over every stage of your business.
+Fulfilling product orders by yourself gives you more control over every stage of your business.
 This includes increased visibility of your inventory, which makes it easier for you to reorder when stocks dip and ensure timely deliveries.
 Also, when you’re selling across many channels, it is always wiser to control all of the inventory yourself using a single system like Primaseller.

 2. Higher availability of working capital and profits

 Saving on the fulfillment fees and storage fees you may have to pay out with FBA is a plus.
 You can direct the surplus available capital toward other crucial day-to-day functions and increase your profits per product.

 In addition, you could also find a cheaper warehouse or one in close proximity to store your products, thus reducing your shipment charges.
 This is especially useful for managing products that have lesser profit margins.